hongkim9815/dotfiles/README.md

 # dotfiles
-This repository consists of dotfiles for Linux, especially for Ubuntu.
+This repository consists of dotfiles for MacOS, Linux, especially for Ubuntu.

 ## Usage
 ```sh